kefirfromperm/grails-asynchronous-mail/README.md

 If you want to contribute to the plugin just open a pull request to the repository
 <https://github.com/kefirfromperm/grails-asynchronous-mail>.

 Unit tests are very very sweet things.
-They help us find bugs and modify code without adding new bugs.
+They help us to find bugs and to modify code without adding new bugs.
 It's very interesting to see how they work.
 I like to see how they work.
-What is the better than unit tests?
+What is better than unit tests?
 More unit tests!
 Unit tests are good!

 And comments...
 Comments are good also.
-They are not as god as unit tests but they are definitely good.
+They are not as good as unit tests but they are definitely good.
 If you known Chinese or Arabic it's good.
 Seriously.
 It's awesome!
-But I don't known them.
+But I don't speak them.
 So write comments in English.

 Donation
 --------